t1sv/skidware-hub/README.md

   It works on any game, but on games where the parts have to be unanchored such as:
   .
 Work at a Pizza Place
   .
 Sword Fighting Tycoon
   .
-Natural Disasters
+Natural Disasters [Not working]
   .
 And many more!

-  - That's really it, I was bored and just decided to do this, and the script is keyless so enjoy. -
+  - That's really it, I was bored and just decided to do this, and the script is keyless so enjoy.
-  -